Minnesota Solvation Database Home Page

 (Web access only) at the University of Minnesota.

-version of the database includes unpublished licensed materials and
+The distributed version of the database includes unpublished materials and requires a license for commercial use.

-For non-profit organizations the license is free of charge and can be
+For academic, government, and other non-profit organizations the database is free of charge and can be downloaded at:

 Links to other pages of interest